-Many government contractors are migrating to Office 365 Government Cloud Community High (GCC High) due to requirements found in DFARS 7012, a regulation enforced within contracts with the Department of Defense.
-This transition to the cloud is often the first for many businesses or involves moving from another non-compliant cloud environment/provider.
-The move can cause a lot of headache if unaware of the challenges.
+Many government contractors are migrating to Office 365 Government Cloud Community High (GCC High) due to the requirements found in CMMC, a regulation enforced within contracts with the Department of Defense (DoD).
+This transition to the cloud is often the first for many businesses, or involves moving from another non-compliant cloud environment/provider.
+Moving to GCC High can cause a lot of headache if you are unaware of the challenges.
 This blog will give several considerations for planning a proper migration to your new GCC High tenant.

-Of course, you'll want to start by getting your actual licensing, but we will not focus on that here.
+Of course, you'll want to start by getting your actual licensing, but we won't focus on that here.
 If you haven't already, you will first need to become eligible through Microsoft's process.

 Office 365 GCC High has greater restrictions when it comes to connecting to other cloud service providers (CSPs).
 This has been a pain point for many clients when migrating mail into Exchange Online in GCC High.